Machine-Learning-for-Medical-Language/long-clinical-doc/README.md

 * Demo codes are available on [CNLPT library](https://github.com/Machine-Learning-for-Medical-Language/cnlp_transformers) as stated in the paper.
 We will soon release tutorial documents for replicating the results.

 ## License:
 This repository only provides hashed (using one-way encryption) document ids and the labels of each datapoint.
-You will need to download notes from PhysioNet.org after fully executed MIMIC-VI data use agreement.
+You will need to download notes from PhysioNet.org after fully executed MIMIC-IV data use agreement.
 Agreeing to [PhysioNet Credentialed Health Data Use Agreement 1.5.0](https://physionet.org/content/mimiciv/view-dua/2.2/) and [PhysioNet Credentialed Health Data License 1.5.0](https://physionet.org/content/mimiciv/view-license/2.2/) is required to utilize the benchmark dataset.

-**Please get access to both [MIMIC-VI v2.2](https://physionet.org/content/mimiciv/2.2/) and [MIMIC-IV-Note v2.2](https://physionet.org/content/mimic-iv-note/2.2/).**
+**Please get access to both [MIMIC-IV v2.2](https://physionet.org/content/mimiciv/2.2/) and [MIMIC-IV-Note v2.2](https://physionet.org/content/mimic-iv-note/2.2/).**

 <hr>